 This finding is not surprising as research around the world reveals that styles of parenting are associated with children and adolescent depression.
 The gong (poor quality performance) goes to the “authoritarian” style of parenting

-(rigid rules enforced with harshness) while parental warmth and support is associated with higher levels of well-being.
+(rigid rules enforced with harshness) while parental warmth and support are associated with higher levels of well-being.

-Parenting research also indicates that stressful life events and daily parenting hassles can lead to negative emotions and problem behaviors in pre-school-age children.
+Parenting research also indicates that stressful life events and daily parenting hassles can lead to negative emotions and problem behaviours in pre-school-age children.
 Different links have been found between parent stress and children’s

 Here’s the great news!
-In a study of a group of primary-age children and their Mums identified as highly stressed, parenting skills training resulted in higher self-esteem levels in the kids – and less parent stress.
+In a study of a group of primary-age children and their mums identified as highly stressed, those who undertook parenting skills training resulted in higher self-esteem levels in the kids – and less parent stress.